The Clothing Industry

 Wards Clothing Company, clothing manufacturers, The Cross.

-Thought to have started in premises over the Gas Co. offices, now a Chinese restaurant.
+Thought to have started in premises over the Gas Co. offices, later a Chinese restaurant (arrowed right).
+Evolved into Ward & Son and moved to Meeting Lane.
+The business failed.

 Back to Map